 To me, Guston had his best years in the fifties and sixties, the period during which he painted very close to his large canvases while not allowing himself to move back and take it all in.
 This period proved to him (and I agree with him totally) that "composition is inherent," that we need not "design" anything.
 Just get the work in motion and let it show us what needs to be done.

-Our conversation led me on a search for one Guston Painting ("White Painting I") I discovered when I started teaching at Concordia (in 1976), a painting which has been with me ever since.
+Our conversation led me on a search for Guston's "White Painting I", discovered when I started teaching at Concordia University in Montreal (in 1976).
+This painting has been with me ever since.

 SK: We've talked over the years about working to the centre of the canvas and keeping the focus away from the edges.
 But if composition is inherent, then what does it matter if we work to the center or work to the edge?